Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Theorms.md

 // largest power of composite number in n!
 K = p1^a1 p1^a2 p3^a3 ....
 Answer = min( larg(n,p1)/a1 , larg(n,p2)/a2 , larg(n,p3)/a3 ,....)

-*/
+// Goldbach's conjecture : It states that every even whole number greater than 2 is the sum of two prime numbers */
 ```